fredmarkus/satellite_swarms/README.md

 Only v2 and live keep getting developed so any other file does not necessarily have all the features/bug-fixes of these two.

-## Requirements:

-To run the code, the following packages are needed:
-- jax
-- cyipopt
-- numpy
-- yaml

 Run the following command to setup up the environment:

 ```